Osbert Sitwell: Political and other activity

 He acted as best man at the wedding of Alexander, 1st Marquess of Carisbrooke, son of Prince Henry of Battenberg and Princess Beatrice of the United Kingdom, on 19 July 1917 at the Chapel Royal, St. James's Palace, London.

 In 1918 Sitwell left the Army with the rank of Captain, and contested the 1918 general election as the Liberal Party candidate for Scarborough and Whitby, finishing second.

+Sitwell was opposed to British intervention in the Russian Civil War.
+Sitwell wrote a 1919 poem ("A Certain Statesman"), satirizing Winston Churchill for his advocacy of British involvement in the conflict.
+Sitwell also wrote the poem "Shaking Hands With Murder" which was published in the Daily Herald newspaper in 1920; this poem derided Brigadier-General Reginald Dyer for ordering the Amritsar massacre.

 Later he moved towards the political right, though politics were very seldom explicit in his writings.
 In Who's Who he ultimately declared of his political views: "Advocates compulsory Freedom everywhere, the suppression of Public Opinion in the interest of Free Speech, and the rationing of brains without which innovation there can be no true democracy."

 Sitwell campaigned for the preservation of Georgian buildings and was responsible for saving Sutton Scarsdale Hall, now owned by English Heritage.
 He was an early and active member of the Georgian Group.

 He also had an interest in the paranormal and joined the Ghost Club, which at the time was being relaunched as a dinner society dedicated to discussing paranormal occurrences and topics.

 Writing career

 Sitwell devoted himself to poetry, art criticism and controversial journalism.
 Together with his brother, he sponsored a controversial exhibition of works by Matisse, Utrillo, Picasso and Modigliani.
 The composer William Walton also greatly benefited from his largesse (though the two men afterwards fell out) and Walton's cantata Belshazzar's Feast was written to Sitwell's libretto.
-He published two books of poems: Argonaut and Juggernaut (1919) and At the House of Mrs Kinfoot (1921).
-In the mid-1920s he met David Stuart Horner (1900-1983) who was his lover and companion for most of his life.
+He published three books of poems: Argonaut and Juggernaut (1919); At the House of Mrs Kinfoot (1921); and Out Of The Flame (1923).